 Just like you encourage your students to reflect, now it’s your turn.

 The first step in the end of the year reflection for teachers is to simply reflect on and celebrate a year of growth and change in the world of education.
-The 2020-2021 school year left a mark on the world of education and saw teachers like you facing challenges you never would have expected.

 Whether you take some time to reflect by journaling in the peace and quiet, while out on a walk, or as you pack up your classroom, I encourage you to make this a priority as you head into summer break.
 It will help you decompress and leave this school year on a positive note so you can enjoy your summer.